sumanthvrao/Fake-News-Classifier/README.md

 # Fake-News-Classifier
-A Binary fake news classifier built as a part of Pravega 2019.
+A Binary fake news classifier built as a part of IBM Hackathon, Pravega 2019.

 # Instructions